Ali

 In addition to evaluating diesel fuels using wear scar diameter

-measurements, lubricants were evaluated using friction coefficient
+measurements, lubricants were evaluated using friction

-measurements.
-Friction coefficient measurements were carried out
+coefficient measurements.
+Friction coefficient measurements were

-conditions described below.
-The testing apparatus and standard
+standard conditions described below.
+The testing apparatus and

-lubricants, such as oils and greases.
+are added to lubricants, such as oils and greases.

 Diesel fuel lubricity tests were conducted in a pin-on-disk test

-machine whose detailed description can be found in the 1990 Annual
+machine whose detailed description can be found in the 1990

-Book of ASTM Standards, Volume 3.02, pages 391-395, which is
+Annual Book of ASTM Standards, Volume 3.02, pages 391-395, which

-radius ground onto one of the faces).
-Alternatively, 3⁄8″ or 1⁄2″
+have a 5″ radius ground onto one of the faces).
+Alternatively,

-diameter balls can be used.
-Disks up to approximately 3″ in
+3⁄8″ or 1⁄2″ diameter balls can be used.
+Disks up to

-diameter (approximately 1⁄4″ thick) can be tested on the machine.
+approximately 3″ in diameter (approximately 1⁄4″ thick) can be

-The chuck that holds the discs can also hold flats up to 2″×2″.
+tested on the machine.
+The chuck that holds the discs can also

-The lubricants are applied to the disk surface, and the pins are
+hold flats up to 2″×2″.
+The lubricants are applied to the disk

-rubbed against the disk.
-A load is applied to the pin by using
+surface, and the pins are rubbed against the disk.
+A load is

-dead weights.
-For the specific tests performed, 20 to 50 N loads
+applied to the pin by using dead weights.
+For the specific tests

-were used and the sliding velocity of the rotating disk was
+performed, 20 to 50 N loads were used and the sliding velocity

-adjusted to give linear velocities of 0.01 and 0.1 m/s.
-Tests were
+of the rotating disk was adjusted to give linear velocities of

-run at room temperature and in open air whose relative humidity
+0.01 and 0.1 m/s.
+Tests were run at room temperature and in open

-varied between 30 and 60%.
-A schematic of this test system can be
+air whose relative humidity varied between 30 and 60%.
+A

-found in FIG. 2b.
+schematic of this test system can be found in FIG. 2b.

 FIG. 8 is a graph showing the effect upon the lubricity